jnunezt/apigee-opdk-ansible/post-installations/README.md

-# Ansible Apigee Private Cloud Disaster Recovery
+# Ansible Apigee Private Cloud Recovery
-The Ansible playbooks in this repository support a range of the installation expansion We describe the uses cases that are supported as follows:
+The Ansible playbooks in this repository support a range of the recovery We describe the uses cases that are supported as follows:

 | Feature Name | Feature Description |